ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/overview.md

 ### Entry Cloning

-With ExpressionEngine Pro license it is possible to clone existing entries using "Clone to New Entry" option that is getting added to "Save" dropdown menu on entry editing page.
+With ExpressionEngine Pro installed, it is possible to [clone existing entries](/pro/entry_cloning.md) using the "Clone to New Entry" option that is added to the "Save" dropdown menu on entry editing page.